ioam/svn-history/README.txt

 particular purpose.
 See the GNU General Public License for more details, in the file COPYING.txt.

-Before you start, make sure that you have a copy of Topographica in your home directory or some other directory in which you can write files, and that you have at least 500MB available.
+Before you start, make sure that you have a copy of Topographica in a directory where you have at least 500MB of disk space available.

 BUILDING DOCUMENTATION